 I parked my bike, crawled under a fence, and went for a walk up a small hill at the foot of the cliffs adjoining the plateau.
 I perched myself on a rock, and spent an hour staring out at the vast expanse of flat flood plains between the setting sun and my eyes; the various hues dancing in the clouds slowly as sun and sky went red.

 “Hello?”, someone in the distance yelled, “anyone there?”

 Incoherent mumbling, and I wasn’t sure if it was a cry for help.

-I crawled under the fence again, and was facing 3 aboriginal men, one of them much older, toting a warm can of beer between his mouth and hand.
+I crawled under the fence again, looked up while on all fours, and was facing 3 aboriginal men.
+One of them was much older, toting a warm can of beer between his mouth and hand.

 “Locals?”, I asked.

 “Yeah”, one of the younger ones replied, “We live other side of the hill.
 Our land… Listen… you got a smoke?”

 “No… what?
 I thought you needed help.
 That’s… that’s why I ran down.
 You just made me run down the hill to ask me for a fucking smoke?”

 “No, I’m sorry.
 I shouldn’t have crossed the fence in the first place.
 Oh, and I don’t have a smoke.”